quantumlib/OpenFermion-Psi4/README.rst

   python -m conda install psi4
   python -m conda install pip

-Once Psi4 has been installed, to install the latest versions of OpenFermion and OpenFermion-Psi4 in development mode:
+To install the latest versions of OpenFermion and OpenFermion-Psi4 (in development mode):

 .. code-block:: bash